Jun 26, 2024

 Static secrets increase the attack surface for hackers and other malicious agents.
 The longer a secret remains in use in a platform, the longer it may be exposed to a malicious agent and the longer it may remain compromised before detection and elimination.

-Automated Secrets Rotation mitigates these risks by rotating credentials seamlessly and without development downtime.
+Automated Secrets Rotation mitigates these risks by rotating credentials and without development downtime.
 By automatically rotating secrets, compromised credentials are eliminated from the system regardless of whether they are detected or used by malicious agents, minimizing your platform’s attack surface.

 Secure Development Workflows